serverless-heaven/serverless-aws-alias/README.md

 Removes an alias and all its uniquely references functions and function versions.
 The alias name has to be specified with the `--alias` option.

+Functions and resources owned by removed aliases will be physically removed on the next deployment of any other alias.
+This is on purpose to keep CloudFormation API access at a minimum.

 ## Compatibility

 The alias plugin is compatible with all standard Serverless commands and switches.